Turmeric is a superfood and has many medicinal properties. If you want to reap its true benefits, plant it in your home by Growing Turmeric in Pots!

-Turmeric (Curcuma longa) is obtained from the underground tubers or rhizomes.
-Originated in India, it is now cultivated throughout tropical Asia and to a smaller extent in other subtropical and tropical parts of the world.
+Turmeric (Curcuma longa) is obtained from underground tubers or rhizomes.
+Originated in India, it is now cultivated throughout tropical Asia and, to a smaller extent, in other subtropical and tropical parts of the world.

 You can grow this plant indoors, near a bright window, porch, patio, or balcony.
 Outdoors, you can plant it in your garden beds in a shady spot or under the shrubs to get a tropical look in your garden, along with flowers that come in white, red, pink, yellow, and red-maroon colors!